-Years back I invented a new type of female genital piercing that I called "Princess Dianas."
+Years back I invented a new type of vulva piercing that I called "Princess Dianas."
 Since I developed the placement and coined the term initially, I determined that they are called "Dukes" when they're on a transman/FTM.
 This was in deference to said young man (pictured left), who said he wanted the piercings, but asked if we could call them something less girly.

 Want to get pierced by Elayne Angel?

 Duke piercings are identical to Princess Diana piercings, except that they are on non-cis female anatomy.

 Ordinarily they are done in pairs; however, if you are asymmetrically built, with more tissue on one side of your hood/foreskin than the other, a single Duke could be a good option.
 Duke piercings are generally angled, commonly at about eleven and one o'clock, ten and two o’clock, or nine and three o’clock.
 Amply built folks can have both a VCH and two Duke piercings.